Monday, January 23, 2023

 Thread - Black

-Tail - Originally Ibis, few strands of red dyed Goose work well.
+Tail - Originally Ibis, few strands of red dyed goose work well.

 Ribbing - Oval silver tinsel or wire